Skip to content

 • zIndex - Layer management for selected elements and edge-node relationships

-• zoom - Min/max zoom levels and zoom step
+• zoom - Min/max zoom levels, zoom step, and zoom-to-fit settings

 ngDiagram provides injectable services for all diagram operations.
 Services are the only way to safely update the model and control diagram behavior programmatically.